 Drop by at St. Patrick’s Cathedral

-Located on Eastern Hill in the heart of bustling Melbourne, St. Patrick’s Cathedral is an integral part of Melbourne.
-Its majestic structure boasts a traditional format, and it breathes with a life of its own.
-The cathedral is constructed in sandstone and bluestone in the Gothic-Revival architecture style and features ascending columns, gleaming mosaics, and marble decorations.
+Located on Eastern Hill in the heart of bustling Melbourne, St. Patrick’s Cathedral is an integral part of the city.
+The Cathedral’s majestic structure boasts a traditional format.
+Constructed with sandstone and bluestone in the Gothic-Revival architectural style, it features ascending columns, gleaming mosaics, and marble decorations.